Climate of Massachusetts: Nor'easters

-Massachusetts is often hit with storms called "'nor'easters" during the winter months of the year.
+Nor'easters during the winter months are becoming less frequent.
 Nor'easters can be devastating because of two different impacts.
 First, the spiraling wind that hits land from the northeast, carries humid air from the ocean that can then drop as torrential rain or wet snow causing inland flooding and second, because that same northeast onshore wind can drive ocean surface water to pile up in bays and harbors causing extra high tides topped with tall and powerful waves causing coastal flooding and erosion.
 The storm is so named because, although the storm generally comes from the southwest, the onshore winds that cause problems in a nor'easter come from the northeast, in the coastal areas of the Northeastern United States and Atlantic Canada.
 More specifically, it describes a low pressure area whose center of rotation is just off the East Coast and whose leading winds in the left forward quadrant rotate onto land from the northeast.
 The same weather pattern, if entirely on land or entirely at sea, is not called a Nor'eastern because it does not involve the land-sea interface and don't cause the same weather problems.
 The precipitation pattern is similar to other extratropical storms.
 Nor'easters also can cause coastal flooding, coastal erosion, hurricane force winds, and heavy rain or snow.

 Nor'easters can occur at any time of the year but are mostly known for their presence in the winter season.